 Options Description Cancel No action is executed and the user exits the parameter.
 To delivery settings Every parameter for which a customer-specific default setting was ordered is reset to this customer-specific value.
 All other parameters are reset to the factory setting.
-Restart device The restart resets every parameter whose data are in the volatile memory (RAM) to the factory setting (e.g. measured value data).
-The device configuration remains unchanged.
+Restart device The restart resets every parameter whose data are in the volatile memory (RA to the factory setting (e.g. measured value data).
+The device configuration rerunchanged.
 Restore S-DAT backup Restore the data that are saved on the S-DAT.
 The data record is restored from the electronics memory to the S-DAT.
+This option is displayed only in an alarm condition.